Tortlezz/BlackJack/README.md

 # BlackJack
 A simple blackjack game on python

-No visuals added yet.

-**TODO**:
+## **TODO**:
-add split, double, insurance.
+- add split, double, insurance
-gracefully handling invalid input. other bj features that idk yet.
+- gracefully handling invalid input.
+- other bj features that idk yet.
+- Exit on command w/o terminating
+- End of round visuals

+# How to Play:
+- Console is where you bet (after ever round)
+- Click hit or stand (more functions added later)